Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 ***Footnotes***
 *At 90% duty cycle for all tests we are reading 91.2 % duty cycle due to opto-coupler rounding.
 (When given a 90% duty cycle signal)*
-*At 98% duty cycle due to the opto-coupler rounding we cannot properly measure the signal due to the voltage range on the microcontroller's pins not being a clear high or low level*
+*At 98% duty cycle due to the opto-coupler rounding we cannot properly measure the signal due to the voltage range on the microcontroller's pins not being a clear high or low level.
+(Test 3)*
 *For test 4 the minimum hertz that the oscilliscope can read is 15 Hz; therefore, the frequency measurements for duty cycles 15-60% will not be read properly.*

 ## Interpretation and Conclusions